Maddy Schreiber

-Maddy Schreiber of Appleton, Wisconsin is an American college basketball player, currently playing for the Green Bay Phoenix of the Horizon League.
+Maddy Schreiber (born November 8, 2003) is an American college basketball player, currently playing for the Green Bay Phoenix of the Horizon League.

 Since Schreiber joined Green Bay in 2021, the team has earned postseason bids in all of her four seasons with the Phoenix, including two automatic bids to the NCAA Tournament in 2024 and 2025.
 In terms of Horizon League Titles, Green Bay has won two regular season titles (2023, 2025) and two tournament titles (2024, 2025).

 High school career

 Attending Kimberly High School, Schreiber finished her four year prep basketball career scoring 1,482 points with a 3-point shooting percentage of 37.6, including a 19.5 points per game average her senior year.

 In 2021, Schreiber was voted to both Wisconsin Basketball Coaches Association (WBCA) All-State Division 1 Girls Basketball All-State Team and Associated Press (AP) All-State First-Team.